-Your screen most certainly won’t lose any display at all after you uninstall the driver since Windows has its own basic built-in driver that takes the graphics rendering job from there.
+Your screen won’t lose display after you uninstall the driver since Windows has its own basic built-in driver that takes the graphics rendering job from there.
+But the problem with the Windows basic driver is that you’re not getting the best out of your graphics card and you may also face poor screen resolution, blurry screen issues and crashes etc.

 Uninstalling your graphics driver from Device Manager can be just as easy as doing that with a driver uninstaller.
 Here’s how: